roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application Center/Application management/Create an application from an orchestration template.md

 ## Verify the result

+1. Gets the endpoint of the application.

+    1. Log on to the [ACK console](https://cs.console.aliyun.com).

+    2. In the left-side navigation pane of the ACK console, click **Clusters**.

+    3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Details** in the **Actions** column.
+The details page of the cluster appears.

+    4. In the left-side navigation pane of the details page, choose **Network** \> **Ingresses**.

+    5. View the endpoint of the demo on the routing page.

+2. Enter the following in the hosts file.

+    ```
+    <endpoint> app.demo.example.com
+    ```

-1. Enter app.demo.example.com in the address bar of your browser and press Enter.
+3. Enter app.demo.example.com in the address bar of your browser and press Enter.

     If the page appears as shown in the following figure, it indicates that the application is deployed.